 sticking a child in a bubble isn’t doing him or her any good—and kids will be cruel regardless of whether they’re in a new, trendy education program or not; societal influences come from all different directions. so ultimately I don’t think there’s much to be gained.
 I had a couple barbies as a kid, but I also had a microscope and books on dinosaurs and whatnot; dressing the way female children typically dress did not negatively impact my life choices, and I fully acknowledge my gender.

-they should do some longitudinal observational study comparing those children as adults, to their socioeconomically matched peers—that would be interesting.posted almost 2 years ago
+they should do some longitudinal observational study comparing those children as adults, to their socioeconomically matched peers—that would be interesting.posted about 2 years ago

 You misunderstood what I wrote, please read it again without assumptions.